Open daily, 10am-4pm

-Below you can scroll through all 40 finalists and vote for your favourite.
+Below you can scroll through all 40 finalists.

 “Attention spans are lessening, it’s a lesson in humans using machines to show their feelings.
 I used to make mountains; but they grew bigger than me.
 Thought I’d climb my way up high, but what if I tumble?
 I wait for a vision, I see colour raining down - feral feeling, swaying sound.
 I open and it makes me restless to feel it out and watch the colour burst - don’t wake me, I’m Fever Dreaming.”

 Artist Angela McKenzie’s work “Fever Dreaming” inspired some of the amazing works our little visitors made with our Education team before the lockdown.

 Taking the Ethel MacMillan Award, Black Arena reflects the artists interest in organic form, distortion of geometric shapes and repetition of motifs.
 Courtney’s style is heavily influenced by abstract art from the Minimalist period, focussing on creating tonal range and depth through the use of black and white mediums such as acrylic, oil paint, charcoal and ink.
 Whilst the work itself makes no cultural or religious references, stylistically recalls Ralph Hotere’s ‘Black paintings.’

 BAY OF PLENTY TIMES PEOPLE'S CHOICE AWARD WINNER

 Carved out of timber, this lifelike sculpture draws attention to the welfare of our planets’ species - holding humanity accountable for our role in their disappearing numbers.
 In particular, bees are a core part of our ecosystem and gravely at risk.
 Einstein theorised that if bees were to go extinct, humanity would only have four days to live.
 McCardell’s refined carved piece won the Mayor’s Award, challenging humanity to take action now, before we are only left with “an empty bag of tricks.”